 When Instagram was acquired by Facebook in 2012 it hadn’t a web application yet – hence why developers quickly rolled up their sleeves and got to work.
 The web version of Instagram is fully based on the ReactJS library.
 Similarly to FB’s case, React is necessary to display photos on the map in real-time or directly from selected location and support hashtag counters (really helpful for social media marketers).

 💬 WhatsApp Web

 Just like Instagram, WhatsApp has been a Facebook product for a while now.
-And just like Instagram – its web version is React-based.
+And just like Instagram – its web version is based on React JS.
 AND just like Instagram, it’s all about displaying messages in real-time.
 You can use this web app without installing any applications, plus you won’t leave any information behind on your device.
 WhatsApp Web uses WebSockets for communication so the server knows all the time whether the user is online, writes a message or reads the delivered ones.

 Disney is a powerhouse and their new service – Disney+ will be their weapon in the upcoming battle for the streaming market.
 The web application is written in React and uses Redux to control the app’s state and store downloaded information about TV series and movies.

 📧 Yahoo!
 Mail

 In this video game, React is used to build the user interface.
 React allows writing your own renderers, which means the execution of the application code doesn’t have to spit out HTML but any other thing, e.g. information for the computer game engine on what to display on the screen.